 - (i) Professional aestheticians use our dermocosmetic skincare products to target well-known and common skin concerns, such as mild acne, aging, dehydration, pigmentation, sensitivity, and rosacea, using non-invasive skincare protocols.
-Our lead dermocosmetic skincare brand is Laboratoire Dr Renaud. - (ii) Medical aesthetics is a niche market positioned between the cosmetic market and the plastic surgery market and includes medical treatments that are focused on improving patients' cosmetic appearance.
+Our lead dermocosmetic skincare brands include Laboratoire Dr Renaud and Aquafolia. - (ii) Medical aesthetics is a niche market positioned between the cosmetic market and the plastic surgery market and includes medical treatments that are focused on improving patients' cosmetic appearance.
 Qualified doctors and nurses typically perform both non-invasive and minimally invasive procedures or skincare treatments such as chemical peels, advanced retinol facials, microdermabrasion, hyaluronic acid and neurotoxin injections, and various laser and device treatments.
 Our primary medical grade dermocosmetic brand is Pro-Derm.
-We also distribute NCTF, ART FILLER and Obagi Medical under exclusive distribution agreements in Canada, and sell Pliaglis in the Canadian physician-dispensed skincare market.
+We also commercialize NCTF, ART FILLER, Obagi Medical and Micronjet, launched in Q1-25, under exclusive distribution agreements in Canada, and sell Pliaglis in the Canadian physician-dispensed skincare market.

-Our sales force calls on spas, medical aesthetic clinics and medispas across Canada.
-In addition, our skincare brands are sold in Malaysia and South Korea through distributors, as well as online through various platforms, while Alyria, a direct-to-consumer ("DTC") brand is also sold in select retail outlets.
+Our sales force calls on spas, medical aesthetic clinics and medispas across Canada under a B2B model.
+Our skincare brands are also sold in the U.S., and in Hong Kong, South Korea and Malaysia, through distributors, as well as through various online platforms, while Alyria, a DTC brand is also sold in select retail outlets.

 Pliaglis is a topical local anesthetic cream that provides safe and effective local dermal analgesia on intact skin prior to superficial dermatological procedures.
-The product is currently approved by regulatory authorities in 37 countries and licensed to seven commercial partners for sale in 39 countries.
+The product is currently approved by regulatory authorities in 38 countries and licensed to eight commercial partners for sale in 40 countries.

-In addition, our expertise in topical product formulation and development can be used in combination with our Technologies to develop and manufacture creams, liquids, gels, ointments, and serums under our CDMO infrastructure.
+In addition, our expertise in topical product formulation and development is used to develop and manufacture creams, liquids, gels, ointments, and serums under our CDMO infrastructure.
 We provide our services to several North American clients under full cGMP ("Current Good Manufacturing Practice").
 Our manufacturing capabilities range from laboratory to pilot batches to scale-ups.
-We deliver turnkey solutions, sometimes integrating manufacturing with in-house R&D, supply chain, and quality functions.
+We deliver turnkey solutions, often integrating manufacturing with in-house R&D, supply chain, and quality functions.
 Our integrated approach aims to simplify our clients' supply chain to maximize value, supporting timely and cost-effective product launches.
-We run our operations from our head office located in the Biotech City in Laval, Québec, including a 50,000 square-foot production facility where we also manufacture the majority of our non-prescription skincare products.
+We run our operations from our head office located at 2805, Place Louis-R-Renaud, Laval, Québec, H7V 0A3, including a 50,000 square-foot production facility where we also manufacture the majority of our non-prescription skincare products.
 Formulations manufactured by or for Crescita include cosmetics, natural health products ("NHP") and products with Drug Identification Numbers ("DIN").
 We maintain a registered office located at 333 Bay Street, Suite 3400, Toronto, Ontario, M5H 2S7.